further-external/Verizon-Digital-Ready-GA4/Data Layer Events/Video Milestone Reached.md

 ## Attached Notes

-<p>Record when a user hits notable milestones within a video's playback.
+<p>Record when a user hits notable milestones within a video's playback</p>
-<br> There is a max length of 500 chars for the parameter values.</p>
+<p>There is a max length of 500 chars for the parameter values.</p>